uncms-dev/uncms/docs/walkthrough.md

 ```

 That's it!
 It's just as easy as adding inlines to any other model.
-We've told the CMS "be prepared to display these inlines only when the page type is MyContent".
+We've told UnCMS "be prepared to display these inlines only when the page type is MyContent".
 This won't appear on pages whose type is any other model, because it might not make sense there.

 Now, stick this just before the `{% endblock %}` in your `content/mycontent.html` template: